SLP Works Maintenance Grease 300

 When it comes to reel grease: A thin layer is completely sufficient.

-Too much grease can make the mechanism stiff and negatively affect the reel's operation.
+Too much grease can make the mechanics stiff and negatively affect the reel's operation.
 Usually, it is enough to apply an even, thin layer to gears or components.

 The main difference lies in the consistency and area of application.

-Roller oil is thin and suitable for fast-rotating components such as bearings or line rollers.
+Roller oil is thin and suitable for fast-rotating components such as bearings or line roller guides.

 Roller grease is significantly thicker and suitable for heavily loaded areas such as gearboxes, gears, or brake systems.

-A well-maintained fishing reel typically uses both lubricants in combination.
+A well-maintained fishing reel usually uses both lubricants in combination.

 Yes, reel grease can even help to hinder the penetration of water and dirt.